 It really is up to us, as Marketers, to keep ahead

-The only way to truly keep up to date with these new techniques is to subscribe to journals and Marketing blogs to at least be made aware of what's new and upcoming, and then take the time to research and perhaps even adopt them if they fit.
+These will make you aware of what's new and upcoming, and then you can take the time to research and perhaps even adopt them if they fit.
 But- granted- it's a mammoth task.

 Worse still, Marketers tend to be results and project driven, which means we want to implement several different things which all sound amazing, and we want it done yesterday... and in doing so, we find ourselves in a stressed mess on the floor.